 Health services at Minnetonka Middle School West is based in the health office, which is located in the main hall across from the school office.
 This program uses both a licensed school nurse and health paraprofessionals, who work with students' health needs and concerns on a daily basis.
-Lisa Carlson, Licensed School Nurse and Linda Martin, Health Paraprofessional can be reached at 952-401-5318 during school hours.
+Patrice Pieczynski, Licensed School Nurse, can be reached at 952-401-5313 and Meghan House, Health Paraprofessional can be reached at 952-401-5318 during school hours.

 Our Health Services team collaborates with educational and support services within the school and the community to promote student health for student achievement.
 Licensed school nurses (LSN) and health paraprofessionals work together to meet students’ physical, social, and emotional health needs, in addition to promoting the health and safety of the entire school community.